Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The best way to stop fisheye is to remove the contaminant that's causing the problem.
 Never attempt to patch over the craters and re-paint.
 It doesn't work, and you will end up having to start all over again when the craters reappear.

 The worst part of fixing a fisheye problem is the miserable task of having to remove the craters so the surface is smooth again.
 If you're lucky enough to have only a couple spots to fix, removal is easy.
-If you're dealing with widespread fisheye, the best course of action is to completely remove the paint and thoroughly clean the entire surface before repainting.
+If you're dealing with widespread fisheye, the best course of action is to completely remove the paint and thoroughly clean and neutralize the entire surface before repainting.

 The best way to remove the craters is to either sand them out, use stripper, or use the appropriate thinner.
 Sanding with coarse sandpaper is the easiest way to remove them if you're able to use a coarser grit that won't damage the type of wood you're working with, otherwise use a chemical stripper.
 Try sanding first before resorting to chemicals.